GPT-language/gpt-tutor-resources/README.md

 </p>

-The resources include three parts:
+The resources include two parts:

 ### Vocabulary file (csv format)
 - This file includes vocabulary and grammar to be learned, such as IELTS core vocabulary and beginner-level English grammar.